Academic Integrity at Cal Poly

 Cal Poly will not tolerate academic cheating or plagiarism in any form.
 Academic dishonesty is addressed both as an academic issue and as a disciplinary incident under the CSU Standards for Student Conduct.
-Cases of class cheating or plagiarism shall be handled by faculty members under established procedures that include written notice to the student of the incident and the consequent grade.
+Cases of class cheating or plagiarism shall be handled by the instructor under established procedures that include written notice to the student of the incident and the consequent grade.
 This response is, by its nature, limited to the particular class incident.
-The faculty member shall then submit an online report to the Office of Student Rights & Responsibilities.
-This office will consider the reported incident and the academic response in the broader context of the student’s overall conduct.
+The instructor shall then submit an online report to Student Rights & Responsibilities.
+This office will consider the reported incident and the academic response in the broader context of the student’s overall conduct, maintaining consistency and fairness across our processes.

 Definition of Cheating